-content warning is a feature of a post create UI where an author can hide by default some or all of the primary content of a post due to some concern about the nature of the content.
+content warning is a feature of a post create UI where an author can hide some or all of the primary content of a post due to concerns about negative impacts of the content upon viewers, and typically provide a text warning (eponymously named) with the nature of the concerns, which is initially displayed instead of the post content.

 (this section is a stub)